hphelion/documentation/cli.unix.2.reference.md

 ###Description
 Lists all the load balancers that are associated with the account.
-The list begins with identifier and contains name, size, type, create date, status, description and servers on which it is attached.
-Optionally, you can filter the list by specifying name or ID.
+The list begins with identifier and contains name, algorithm, protocol, port and status.
+Optionally, you can filter the list by specifying names or IDs.

 ###Examples
 List all load balancers: